MicrosoftDocs/customer-insights/ci-docs/predict-customer-lifetime-value.md

 - Customer Identifier: Unique identifier to match transactions to an individual customer

-- Transaction History: Historical transactions log with the following semantic data schema
+- Transaction History: Historical transactions log with the following semantic data schema:
   - **Transaction ID**: Unique identifier of each transaction
-  - **Transaction date**: Date, preferably a time stamp of each transaction
+  - **Transaction date**: Date or time stamp of each transaction
   - **Transaction amount**: Monetary value (for example, revenue or profit margin) of each transaction
   - **Label assigned to returns** (optional): Boolean value signifying whether the transaction is a return
   - **Product ID** (optional): Product ID of product involved in the transaction